 If you’re struggling to repay your loan because of coronavirus

 The pawnbroker might agree to reduce or pause your payments temporarily.
 You can check what to do if you can’t repay your loan.

 If the amount you borrowed was £75 or less, the pawnbroker can give you a standard form to fill in to say that you have lost the ticket but that the goods are yours.
 The pawnbroker might not agree to do this if they don't believe the goods are yours.

-In Scotland you should ask a solicitor for advice but there is likely to be a fee for this.
-You could ask a Justice of the Peace (JP) if you know one personally and they may be prepared to vouch for you without charging a fee.
-More information about JPs can be found on the JP Scotland website at www.jpscotland.gov.uk.
+In Scotland, you should ask a solicitor for advice, but there's likely to be a fee for this.
+You could ask a justice of the peace (JP) if you know one personally, and they might be prepared to vouch for you without charging a fee.
+You can read more about justices of the peace on the Scottish Courts and Tribunals Service website.

 A solicitor or other legally qualified person, such as a legal executive, can act as a Commissioner for Oaths.

 For more information about finding a solicitor, see Using a solicitor.